Spiridione Gopcevich: Biography

 Gopchevich was of Serbian origin.
-His father, Christopher Gopcevich (Hristifor Gopcevic), born in 1765, originated from the village of Podi near Herceg Novi, in Boka Kotorska (modern Montenegro), was also a shipowner who moved from Montenegro with three brigadiers to Trieste in 1805, attracted by the city's explosive growth and earning potential.
-Spiridone's mother was Sofia Kvekić (Herceg Novi 1792 - Trieste 1854) younger sister of Trieste shipping magnate Marko Kvekić (1786-1855), father of Darinka, Princess of Montenegro.
+His father, Christopher Gopcevich (Hristifor Gopcevic), born in 1765, originated from the village of Podi near Herceg Novi (modern Montenegro).
+He was also a shipowner who moved from Montenegro with three brigadiers to Trieste in 1805, attracted by the city's explosive growth and earning potential.
+Spiridone's mother was Sofia Kvekić (Herceg Novi 1792 - Trieste 1854) younger sister of Trieste shipping magnate Marko Kvekić (1786–1855), father of Darinka, Princess of Montenegro.
 Even in earlier generations, the Gopchevich family intermarried with the House of Petrović-Njegoš.

 Spiridione was sent to Vienna to be educated.
 He spoke fluently thirteen languages and become a great shipowner in Trieste, then Austrian Littoral (modern Italy) and in Odessa, Imperial Russia.
 After attending universities abroad, upon his return to Trieste, he proceeded to improve his father's trade business.
 When his father died in the middle of the 19th century, Spiridone Gopcevich owned 33 sailing ships and 2 steamships. which was about 10% of the tonnage of all merchant ships registered in Trieste, the main port of Austria.
 His ships sailed to the Russian Black Sea ports with which he did lucrative business.

 His ships traded on the Mediterranean and the Black Sea routes, and he knew many dignitaries of the time, namely the British Prime Minister William Gladstone and the revolutionary Giuseppe Garibaldi whom he helped with the transport of military and humanitarian aid.